thephpleague/commonmark/customization/inline-parsing.md

 ### Parameters

-* `ContextInterface $context` - Provides information about the current context of the DocParser.
-Includes access to things like the document, current block container, and more.
 * `InlineParserContext $inlineContext` - Encapsulates the current state of the inline parser, including the `Cursor` used to parse the current line.

 ### Return value